sernaleon/evwblog/_posts/2020-11-18-quinoa-curry.markdown

 - Curry powder
 - 200g white quinoa

-This is what I'll use, but of course feel free to make it your way.
+This is what I'll use, but of course, feel free to make it your way.
 Add/remove ingredients as you wish, or even cook/do whatever you want while watching the streaming.
 At the end of the day is about chatting a bit :)

 Hope to see you there!